Find a Lender-Approved Local Conveyancer in Iver

 Commercial Conveyancing solicitors in Iver regulated by the SRA

-The firms listed below are a small selection of solicitors in Iver specialising in commercial conveyancing in Iver.
-This should include advice on granting a lease to a commercial tenant
+The firms listed below are a non-comprehensive list of solicitors in Iver with expertise in commercial conveyancing in Iver.
+This should include advice on complex issues under the Landlord and Tenant Act of 1954

 • Burch Phillips & Co, 63a Station Road, West Drayton, Middlesex, UB7 7LR